-- > IEEE802.11g, IEEE802.11b standards - Supports WPA/WPA2 data security, IEEE802.1x authentication, TKIP/AES encryption, WEP encryption - Make use of IEEE 802.11n wireless technology to provide a wireless data rate of up to 150Mbps - supports automatically adjust to lower speeds due to distance or other operating limitations - Provides USB interface - Supports Ad-Hoc and Infrastructure modes - Good capability on anti-jamming - > Supports roaming between access points when configured in Infrastructure mode - Ease to configure and provides monitoring information - Supports Windows 2000, XP, Vista
+- Complies with IEEE802.11b, IEEE802.11g, IEEE802.11n standards - Supports WPA/WPA2 data security, IEEE802.1x authentication, TKIP/AES encryption, WEP encryption - Supports high rate of up to 300Mbps for maximum throughput, supports automatically adjust to lower speeds due to distance or other operating limitations - Provides USB interface - Supports Ad-Hoc and Infrastructure modes - $\triangleright$ Good capability on anti-jamming - Supports roaming between access points when configured in Infrastructure mode - Ease to configure and provides monitoring information - Supports Windows 2000, XP, Windows Vista and Windows 7. - Built-in two internal antennas which are listed in a format of 2x2 for two receivers and two transmitters.